tmoxon/superpowers/README.md

 There's a bunch more to it, but that's the core of the system.
 And because the skills trigger automatically, you don't need to do anything special.
 Your coding agent just has Superpowers.

-## Sponsorship

-If Superpowers has helped you do stuff that makes money and you are so inclined, I'd greatly appreciate it if you'd consider [sponsoring my opensource work](https://github.com/sponsors/obra).

-Thanks!

-- Jesse

 ## Installation

 **Note:** Installation differs by platform.
 Claude Code has a built-in plugin system.
 Codex and OpenCode require manual setup.